5 Easy Ways How to Hang Artwork Without Using Nails

 This may sound crazy, but why not replicate that experience at home?

 It may not be practical to have easels cluttering up your living room, but, if there is one special artwork you just love and want it to be a centerpiece in your house, placing it on an easel might be an unusual, but effective way to display it.

-If you want to know more about the exciting world of art collecting, you can join Park West Gallery’s community of enthusiastic art collectors by contacting a gallery consultant or cruising alongside Park West on more than 90 cruise ships worldwide.
+If you want to know more about the exciting world of art collecting, you can join Park West Gallery’s community of enthusiastic art collectors by contacting a gallery consultant or registering for our weekly live online auctions.